ibm-cloud-docs/dl/order-nsp.md

       You cannot request a connection to a network in another account when you create a gateway.
 However, you can request a connection to a network in another account after a gateway is provisioned.
 You also can create classic infrastructure and VPC connections after a gateway is created.
 To learn more, see [Adding virtual connections to a {{site.data.keyword.dl_short}} gateway](/docs/dl?topic=dl-add-virtual-connection).
       {: tip}

-   If you are participating in the Transit Gateway Beta, select **Transit Gateway** to bind your direct link to transit gateways.
+   You can select **Transit Gateway** to bind your direct link to transit gateways.
 You can bind your direct link to one or more local gateways, or one global gateway.
 Keep in mind that you must also initiate a Direct Link connection through the [{{site.data.keyword.cloud_notm}} Transit Gateway console](https://cloud.ibm.com/interconnectivity/transit){: external} from the same {{site.data.keyword.cloud_notm}} account.
 For instructions, see [Adding a connection](/docs/transit-gateway?topic=transit-gateway-adding-connections){: external}.
-   {: beta}
+   {: important}

 1. An order summary shows pricing estimates for your review.
 Read and agree to the [**{{site.data.keyword.dl_short}} prerequisites**](/docs/dl?topic=dl-ibm-cloud-dl-prerequisites) and review Cloud Services [**Terms**](https://www.ibm.com/software/sla/sladb.nsf/sla/bm-8695-01).
 Then, click **Create** to complete your order.